Zhuochenn/Zhuochenn.github.io/_news/announcement_10.md

 related_posts: false
 ---

-One paper is accepted to ICRA 2025!
+[TransForce](https://ieeexplore.ieee.org/abstract/document/11127381) has been accepted to ICRA 2025!